jmgirard/mlboot/README.md

 stochastic nature of resampling.
 (If more consistent confidence interval bounds are desired, additional bootstrap resamples can be requested using the `nboot` argument.)
-The second model had an observed performance score of 5.925 which is indeed lower than that of the first model.
-To determine whether this difference is statistically significant (i.e., likely to be replicated with another sample), we can estimate the average difference between the performance scores of the models.
-The observed difference was 4.138 and the confidence interval extends from 3.738 to 4.484 Because the confidence interval does not include zero (and indeed is not particularly close to zero), we can conclude with 95% confidence that the second model has a lower mean absolute error than the first model.
+The second model had an observed performance score of 10.694 which is indeed lower than that of the first model.
+To determine whether this difference is statistically significant, we can estimate the average difference between the performance scores of the models.
+The observed difference was 0.967 and the confidence interval extends from 0.266 to 1.624.
+Because the confidence interval does not include zero and the p-value is less than 0.05, we can conclude with 95% confidence that the second model has a lower mean absolute error than the first model.

 ### Estimating and comparing the performance of many models